gruntjs/grunt-contrib-symlink/README.md

         src: ['foo-*'],
         dest: 'build'
       },
-      // All child directories in "source" will be symlinked into the "build"
+      // All child directories in "source" will be symlinked (or junctioned only on Windows) into the "build"
       // directory, with the leading "source" stripped off.
       {
         expand: true,
         overwrite: false,
+        dirmode: 'junction',
         cwd: 'source',
         src: ['*'],
         dest: 'build',